 - Block - Error Page.
 Indicates that traffic is blocked and users are shown an error.

 - Bypass.
 Indicates that traffic bypasses ETP Proxy and is directed to the origin.
 However, if ETP detects that this traffic is risky, it’s directed to ETP Proxy for analysis.

 - Risk.
 Defines the

 risk levels for a web application.
 Each level indicates whether the application

 is a security risk that can result in a data breach, data loss, or other

 You can click the total number of applications to view a list of applications that are associated with each risk level.
-You assign a policy action to a risk level.
-The action you select in this area overrides the default action.
+You can remove a risk level from the policy configuration and assign an action to any risk level that you want to define.
+The actions you select in this area overrides the default action.